 - If you have dark soy sauce, it will make all the difference with a darker color and deep intense flavor.
 If you don’t no worries, just use regular/light soy in its place.

-- Shallots are a great way to improve upon this recipe–they have a milder, more balanced flavor than strong onions.
+- Shallots are a great way to improve upon this recipe–they have a milder, more balanced flavor than onions.

 What to eat with Ginger Sauce